A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experiments

+\begin{itemize}[leftmargin=1.25em,itemsep=3pt,topsep=4pt] \item C2ST: C2ST learns a classifier and uses statistic in \eqref{c2st_stats} to measure the difference of two samples \citep{Lopez:C2ST}. \item C2ST-L: same as C2ST, except it uses the statistic in \eqref{c2st_l_stats} to measure the absolute mean differences between the probability of the logits of two samples, as we discuss in the Section \ref{preliminary} \citep{cheng2020classificationlogittwosampletesting}. \item MMD-D: MMD test trains a neural network to derive a deep kernel \citep{liu2020learning}. \item MMD-FUSE: a SOTA testing method that learns IRs from different fixed kernels without data splitting \citep{biggs_mmd-fuse_2023}. \item RL-C2ST: RL-C2ST is a C2ST improved by our proposed RL-TST framework, as we discussed in the Section \ref{proposal}.
+RL-C2ST-L uses \eqref{c2st_l_stats} as test statistic. \item RL-MMD-D: RL-MMD-D is the implementation of RL-TST on the MMD-D as we discussed in the Section~\ref{proposal}. \end{itemize}

+For their detailed implementations and parameter settings, please refer to Appendix \ref{mmd_based_details}.
+Moreover, the methods listed in the Table \ref{SOTA-ssl-result} represent our implementations, which serves as an alternative idea's motivation experiment to highlight the challenges of the research gap between the fields of semi-supervised learning and two-sample testing.
+Thus, they are not intended to be considered as formal baselines.

+\textbf{Ablation Study.} We conduct the ablation study on RL-TST framework by not solely applying one single representation learning algorithm on the original two-sample testing methods.
+To ensure the effectiveness of the RL-TST framework can be further investigated with other advanced representation learning algorithms, except for comparing one basic standard AE \citep{Schmidhuber_2015}, we also implement another AE-based representation learning algorithm, wasserstein auto-encoder (WAE) \citep{tolstikhin2019wassersteinautoencoders}, where they both show that various IR learning algorithms can all leverage the information discarded by data splitting to improve the test power of original methods.

+For the details of these two AE-based representation learning, the standard auto-encoder has an unrestricted latent space which can more focus on the reconstruction \citep{Schmidhuber_2015}, while the wasserstein auto-encoder can match the latent space with a target prior distribution (i.e., Gaussian) to make sure the generating power \citep{tolstikhin2019wassersteinautoencoders}.
+Thus, in application, depending on the characteristics of different AEs, we can choose the suitable one for the downstream task or target data structure.

-The visualized result of how our SSL-C2ST outperforms C2ST is displayed in Figure \ref{mnist_barplot}.
-In both dataset \textit{MNIST} and \textit{HDGM-Hard}, we can see that the test power of SSL-C2ST is higher than that of C2ST no matter how many numbers of two samples are drawn from the distribution.
-Although the differences between two methods are little when $N$ is small, the test power of SSL-C2ST has a huge gap over C2ST when $N$ is large enough and converges to 1 with a relative smaller $N$ compare to C2ST.
-This also verifies our theoretical analysis that our model is more likely to have large improvement of test power if the number of unlabelled samples in the semi-supervised learning is sufficiently large.
+For the empirical experiments result, the visualized result of how two kinds of RL-C2STs outperform C2ST is displayed in Figure \ref{mnist_barplot}.
+In both dataset \textit{MNIST} and \textit{HDGM-Hard}, we can see that the test powers of RL-C2STs are higher than that of C2ST no matter how many numbers of two samples are drawn from the distribution.
+Although the differences between two methods are little when $N$ is small, the test powers of RL-C2STs have a huge gap over C2ST when $N$ is large enough and converges to 1 with a relative smaller $N$ compare to C2ST.
+Since under the alternative hypothesis $H_1: \mathbb{P} \neq \mathbb{Q}$, if the number of samples goes to infinity, an effective two-sample testing method will always reject the null hypothesis $H_0: \mathbb{P} = \mathbb{Q}$, thus, the less samples needed to reach the test power of 1, the better performance the method has.
+Thus, the empirical results can clearly verify that no matter what kinds of representation learning algorithms that can effectively learn IRs from two-sample testing data before learning DRs, we can finally derive a better representation than purely learning DRs.